yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 --- abstract

-JSON Web Tokens, also known as JWTs {{RFC7519}}, are URL-safe JSON-based security tokens that contain a set of claims that can be signed and/or encrypted.
+JSON Web Tokens, also known as JWTs, are URL-safe JSON-based security tokens that contain a set of claims that can be signed and/or encrypted.
 JWTs are being widely used and deployed as a simple security token format in numerous protocols and applications, both in the area of digital identity,